Keeping Holiday Greenery Fresh

 • Garlands, swags, and wreaths: For indoor decorations, use pine, fir, and cedar.
 These cuttings dry out more slowly than other greenery and may last several weeks if you keep them cool.

 • Holiday arrangements: Several types of greenery are appropriate for arrangements that will be watered or anchored in floral foam.
-Just a few that you may clip from your garden include ivy, holly, yew, magnolia, boxwood, nandina, pittosporum, viburnum, and hemlock.
+Some that you may clip from your garden include ivy, holly, yew, magnolia, boxwood, nandina, pittosporum, viburnum, and hemlock.

 • Outside garland and wreaths: Spruce, laurel, boxwood, juniper, and fir are the favorites for outdoor decorations.